Krupa27/VanguardX/README.md

 OPENAI_API_KEY=sk-or-v1-...
 OPENAI_MODEL=openai/gpt-4o-mini
 ```

-Any OpenAI-compatible endpoint works — leave `OPENAI_BASE_URL` unset for
-`api.openai.com`, or point it at `http://localhost:11434/v1` for Ollama.

 **OpenRouter model ids must be namespaced** (`vendor/model`).
 A bare
 `gpt-4o-mini` returns 404 there.
 Confirm an id is live before relying on it: